kdahlquist/DahlquistLab/data/Spring2026/Thesis/Figure 5/readme.md

-Summary file for the 21 networks and the stacked bar chart is in the excel file
+Script and output of the boxplot for the 21 networks.